iSOMin/2016-2-Algorithm/README.md

 # 2016-2-Algorithm
 <br>
 ##assignment01 - <em>login</em>
-  getting total number of users logged in the game during specified time on the specified days<br>
+  getting total number of users logged-in the game during specified time on the specified days<br>
-  Total logged in user data come from login.inp and the result is saved in login.out.
+  Total logged-in user data come from login.inp and the result is saved in login.out.
 <br>
 ##assignment02 - <em>trio</em>
   getting trio number of calculated fractions in the input flie<br>